Posted by Doug Miller on 8/29/2023 to Configuration Examples

 - Use a Power over Ethernet (PoE) conversion kit: Starlink does not offer an option to power Starlink using DC power.
 To get around this, several folks have offered up plans and even fully finished kits to convert the main cable between the Dishy and the Starlink router into a PoE interface for carrying converted DC power and data to the Dishy.
 Details on the kit I built can be found here.
 This worked well and eliminated the need for the Starlink router.
 I plugged the ethernet cable from the kit directly into the WAN port on my Peplink router while supplying 12vDC to the kit to power Starlink.
 This method consumed the least amount of power but only very slightly less than using the Victron inverter and I was still drawing a lot of power from my house bank.

 - Use a dedicated battery system for Starlink: The fourth approach I tried is probably the most sensible method for a boat or RV that has limited existing battery banks.
 I used an EcoFlow Delta Pro all-in-one lithium (LiFePO4) based Portable Power Station that includes integrated chargers and AC inverter.
 With 3600Wh (or about 280 amp hours at 12.5vDC), it had plenty of power to keep Starlink running on AC power for a couple of days while at anchor.
-However, I experienced a number of issues with the EcoFlow system and those issues combined with a fairly high purchase cost means I ultimately would not recommend it.
+However, I experienced a number of issues with the EcoFlow system and those issues combined with a fairly high purchase cost means I ultimately would not recommend it until these issues are resolved.
 Perhaps a second battery bank with its own charging system would make more sense.

 Some other notes on power consumption.
 I recommend powering off the Starlink system at night since you typically don’t need internet connectivity while you are asleep.
 I also used my Peplink cellular based router instead of Starlink whenever I could since it consumes around an amp at 12vDC.
 That system I leave powered on all the time with virtually no impact on available battery power.